Affliction Warlock Best Covenants, Soulbinds, and Conduits — Shadowlands 9.0.5

 In the list below, you will find the best Conduits, organized by type.
 For more information, please refer to the Conduits section of this page.

 - Best Potency Conduits: Cold Embrace and Focused Malignancy for up to 3 targets, at which point Rolling Agony and Corrupting Leer become better.
-Soul Eater offers a strong alternative up to 4 targets, especially when paired with Dreamweaver.
+Soul Eater offers a strong alternative up to 4 targets.

 - Best Finesse Conduits: Demonic Momentum for additional mobility in raid and Fel Celerity for the rest of the content where pet may die or needs to be replaced by a different one.